 - Yearling – Horse of one year of age is known as the yearling.

 - Filly – Female horse within the age of one to three is called a filly.

 - Colt – Male horse within the age of one to three is called a colt.

 - Foal – Horse under one year of age is known as a foal.

 (1) Colt Foal.
 A male horse under one year of age.

 (2) Filly Foal.
 Female horse under one year of age.

 4. Identification of Horses By Breed

-Each breed has their unique characteristics by which they can be differentiated.
-The breed characteristics differ from body height, color, marking, weight, purpose, temperament and uses in human society.
+Each breed has its unique characteristics by which it can be differentiated.
+The breed characteristics differ from body height, color, markings, weight, purpose, temperament, and use in human society.
 If you study the traits of each horse breeds, then you can easily differentiate and identify each breed separately.

 The Last Word